RiziyRman/Indeed-Web-Scraping-Project/README.md

 # Indeed ETL Project - Vaccination Requirement Amongst Job Postings
 ##### The script pulls and parses data from Indeed, iterates through job postings, and scans text within job postings to determine if vaccination is required.
-This is one of the side projects I threw together as a refresher.
-Will next pull company name, experience level (if possible) and turn this data into a visualization.
-I wonder what insights I will find...
+Next step is to implement rotational proxies to enable larger pulls.